-- Information to identify the family, including the names and addresses of the child and parents
+- Information about the family, including the names and addresses of the child and parents

-- Specific information about the abuse and neglect to the child, including what the allegation is, who the perpetrator is, when the abuse or neglect occurred
+- Specific descriptions of the suspected abuse and neglect to the child, including what happened, when it occurred and the identity of the abuser

 Other helpful information

-- Identity of other family and household members.
+- Names of other family and household members

 After the report